amitwaves/HelloWorldSpring/README.md

 4. Inserts H2 data in table with foreign key constraints.
 5. H2 date and timestamp with time zone schema
 6. Spring boot initialize database with DML script
+7. Unit test that mocks the servlet request and response